DPT-RP1/DigitalPaperApp/README.md

 # dpt-rp1-java
 Inspired by https://github.com/janten/dpt-rp1-py

 Script to manage Sony DPT-RP1 without the Digital Paper App.

+This repository includes:
-This repository includes a Java library and a command line utility to manage documents on the DPT-RP1.
-Barely tested.
-May not work for Sony's other digital paper readers.
+ - a Java library
+ - a command line utility to manage documents on the DPT-RP1
+ - a CUPS driver to use the DPT as a printer
+ - a server to proxy whiteboard refreshes to a webpage (dpt whiteboard-html) you can share with people
+ - a translation (more and more complete) of the official endpoint documentation at doc/endpoints.json
+ - a packaging script to create a .deb package

+## How you can contribute
+ - I'd love to have people testing this on Windows
+ - Building an rpm and a mac pkg
+ - Testing the CUPS driver on many more archs

 ## Installation
 You can install on debian using the deb package at https://github.com/xpierrohk/DigitalPaperApp/releases